-The 2017 Tax Cuts and Jobs Act includes a new tax credit for businesses that provide family leave benefits to employees.
-This tax credit is directed toward small businesses who aren't required to have a Family Medical Leave Act (FMLA) policy, to give these businesses an incentive to pay benefits to employees for family leaves.
+The 2017 Tax Cuts and Jobs Act includes a tax credit for businesses that provide family leave benefits to employees.
+This tax credit is directed toward small businesses that may not be required to have a Family Medical Leave Act (FMLA) policy, to give these businesses an incentive to pay employees who must take family leaves.

-The credit is a general business tax credit available to businesses that provide paid family medical leave for employees.
+The credit is a general business tax credit available to employers that provide paid family medical leave for employees.

-To receive the tax credit, your business must:
+To receive the tax credit, your business must meet these requirements:

-- Have a written policy describing family leave benefits
+- Your company must have a written policy describing family leave benefits.

 - The policy must include at least two weeks of paid family medical leave each year for "qualifying employees" who are full-time (pro-rated for part-time employees).

-- The amount of the payment must be less than 50 percent of the wages normally paid to the employee.
+- The amount of the payment must be a minimum of 50% of the wages normally paid to the employee.